Moe-hacker/ruri/README.md

 Ruri provides statically linked binary, but if you want to build it yourself, see [Build](doc/Build.md).
 # Integration:
 ruri is ready to integrate into other projects, with the MIT License, it is compatiblte to be redistribute with almost all license, or commercial/closed source.
+An example is ruri's own build action [build-all.sh](build/build-all.sh), it runs containers for 9 different architectures to build itself, that shows its broad application prospects.
 See [Integration](doc/Integration.md) for a guide to integrate ruri into your projects.
 # Usage:
 See [USAGE](doc/USAGE.md)